jtaylor100/jtaylor100.github.io/values.markdown

 Chances to explore each other.
 Like informal trips for tea and coffee, to chat one-on-one in a more interesting manner, even if it's somebody relatively unknown.
-Also more structured activities like debating clubs, baking or other social-based games.
+Also more structured activities like debating clubs, baking, creative activities or other social-based games.
 Whilst physically separated from the person, phone calls and not so much messaging.

 ### Work/Education